MarkZhuVUW/log-file-parser/README.md

 4. Remote JVM debug port expose to `8000`
 5. Unit tests post-fixed with `*Test.java`.
 Integration tests post-fixed with `*IT.java`
-6. I have load tests under `SimulationApiLoadTest.java` testing whether the above assumptions can be met without out of memory error.
 7. Note that logging is disabled for performance for tests.
-You can spin up the docker container to test the logs.
+8. Some test log files are stored under the `local-development/files` folder